-Indeed, right out of the gate, the presumptive incoming Chairman Bobby Scott (D-VA) went saying that he intends to take up a minimum wage bill as the first order of business.
-In his words: “my expectation is we’d introduce something not identical to the , which is $15 by 2024, but something very similar.”
+Indeed, right out of the gate, the presumptive incoming Chairman Bobby Scott (D-VA) went on the record saying that he intends to take up a minimum wage bill as the first order of business.
+In his words: “my expectation is we’d introduce something not identical to the Raise the Wage Act, which is $15 by 2024, but something very similar.”

 Scott also observed that “even red states are voting to increase the minimum wage,” which was the case in both Arkansas and Missouri.
 In Arkansas, voters approved the increase by a margin of 68 percent to 31 percent, with the minimum hourly wage going up from the current level of $8.50 to $11.00 by 2021.
 Missouri voters similarly voted 62 percent to 37 percent to increase the minimum wage there from $7.85 to $12 by 2023.

 The Workforce Democracy Act (S. 2810 and H.R.
 5728) and the Workers’ Freedom to Negotiate Act (S. 3064 and H.R.
-6080) would eviscerate laws currently on the books in 27 states, implement union recognition, potentially impose government dictated contracts on employers, expand joint employment liability, and allow and , among other measures.
+6080) would eviscerate right-to-work laws currently on the books in 27 states, implement card check union recognition, potentially impose government dictated contracts on employers, expand joint employment liability, and allow intermittent strikes and secondary boycotts, among other measures.